EARTHQUEST (Canada) for the Environment

 ..........Personal supplies (e.g. hiking boots, clothing, etc.)

-..........Return airfare to the Toronto, Ontario, Canada international airport (arrival/departure point)
+..........Return airfare to the Toronto, Ontario, Canada international airport (arrival/departure point if you are coming to Ontario)

 ..........Food